GioFic95/UAV-object-detection/afc/make_dataset/labeling/readme.md

 If you want to continue your labeling work in a different moment, the script will resume directly from the next picture with respect to the last one from which you submitted some labels, so, remember to **fill the labels for all the shapes in a photo** before quitting.

+**Blurry images still need labeling**, until the shape and color are recognizable.
+Partial shapes (targents on the boudary of the image) can be ignored.
+For empty images (without any target) use the button `empty`.

 You can use the `esc` key to quit (undo) from the zoom/regions dialogue and `enter` to confirm the selection.